dianajin0123/JIN2/README.md

 1. **Japan Meteorological Agency** - For providing the invaluable data used in this project.
 2. **Contributors** - For their dedication and hard work in the development of this project.
 3. **Open Source Community** - For providing the libraries and tools that made this project possible.

+For a full list of papers and references that contributed to this work, please refer to the ["Papers and References"](#[Papers-and-References]) section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>